graphlab-fr/cosma/docs/user-manual.md

 `id`
 : Optional.
 : Unique identifier of the record.
 Must be a unique string.
+Cannot contain `|` or `]]` (these character sequences are reserved for the link syntax; see next section).
 By default, Cosma generates 14-digit identifiers in the form of a timestamp (year, month, day, hours, minutes and seconds).
 This is inspired by Zettelkasten note-taking applications such as [The Archive](https://zettelkasten.de/the-archive/) and [Zettlr](https://www.zettlr.com).

 `type` or `types`
 : Optional.